 Boards with pneumatic (big) tires that can be taken somewhat off roads: These e-boards are not designed to truly be taken off-road unless you consider rough pavement or short lawn grass “off-road”.
-But these boards still offer way smoother rides on tarmac than most to of the normal electric skateboards.
+But these boards still offer way smoother rides on asphalt than most to of the normal electric skateboards.

-Why using all-terrain electric skateboards?
+Why use all-terrain electric skateboards?

 All-terrain and off-road electric skateboards are often pretty big and expensive.
 Why would anyone buy these boards?